 Allen CIO works with private equity companies with manufacturing acquisitions in their portfolio.
 Our simple yet amazingly effective playbook allows us to take technology to the next level at every one of your acquisitions.
+It is our belief that the single largest opportunity to transform a manufacturing company is to

 - Successful manufacturing companies tend to run super lean, which typically means IT is stretched thin, resulting in untapped opportunities, not just in IT but in every department in the company.